basilysf1709/dockermake/README.md

 ### License

-This project is licensed under the _____ License - see the LICENSE.md file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.